Amdreaith/amdreaith.github.io/_posts/2019-08-08-write-a-new-post.md

 pin: true
 ---

-## Competition Overview
+ ### Competition Overview

-In **August 2025**, our team participated in the **University Capture the Flag (UCTF)** competition hosted by **Trend Micro**.
+In August 2025, I had the opportunity to join my team in the University Capture the Flag (UCTF) competition hosted by Trend Micro.
-The CTF featured challenges across multiple domains:

-- Reverse Engineering
-- Web Exploitation
-- Cryptography
-- Forensics

-The event was divided into three categories: **Easy, Medium, and Hard**.
-It ran from **3:00 PM to 4:00 PM**, giving participants only one hour to solve as many challenges as possible.

-Despite the intense competition, our team proudly placed **87th out of 199 teams worldwide**.
+The event challenged us with problems in Reverse Engineering, Web Exploitation, Cryptography, and Forensics, each divided into Easy, Medium, and Hard levels.

+The competition was fast-paced, running for just one hour (3:00 PM – 4:00 PM), which tested not only our technical skills but also how well we could think, decide, and collaborate under pressure.

+Some of the challenges were Read, Scan As Is, and OSINT: Follow the Train.
+With such limited time, I’ll admit I couldn’t go through all the questions.
+That alone showed me how much preparation and quick thinking really matter in CTFs.

+In the end, our team placed 87th out of 199 teams worldwide.
+Not bad, but I know we could’ve done better.
+I wish we had prepared more and communicated better.
+Honestly, some members weren’t that interested in the field, and that made it harder.
+But for me personally, I’m glad I joined and gave it a try.

+Overall, it was a memorable and motivating experience.
+It opened my eyes to the importance of teamwork, preparation, and sharpening skills if I want to perform better in future CTFs.

 ---

-## Key Highlights
+### Key Highlights

-- First experience competing in an **international CTF hosted by Trend Micro**.
+  > First experience competing in a Trend Micro-hosted CTF.

-- Gained practical exposure to **time-sensitive problem-solving and collaboration**.
+  > Hands-on exposure to time-sensitive problem-solving and team collaboration.

-- Identified areas for improvement, especially in **reverse engineering, forensics, and cryptography**.
+  > Discovered areas for growth in reverse engineering, forensics, and cryptography.

-- Strengthened **team communication and coordination** under strict deadlines.
+  > Learned the importance of preparation, communication, and coordination under strict deadlines.

 ---

-## Example Challenge — Forensics

-One memorable challenge involved analyzing a file that **contained another hidden file embedded within it**.
-This tested our ability to:

-- Use forensic tools to **extract and analyze hidden data**.
-- Recognize file signatures and embedded structures.
-- Apply critical thinking to unravel “a file inside a file” scenarios.

-While we didn’t solve every challenge, exercises like this gave us valuable insights into **real-world digital forensics techniques**.

 ![GIF](https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExcjk3bTkzb2Mwc2lodnU4N3VmOXJ0aWdnM3RxNmxsMXhwM3Zkc3FrNyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/UQuqOTa4lqBVqlA3iC/giphy.gif){: .w-50 .shadow .rounded-3 }

 ---

-## Reflections
+### Reflections

-Competing in UCTF was both humbling and motivating.
-Although we didn’t rank near the top, the experience:
+Joining UCTF was both humbling and motivating.
+We didn’t rank near the top, but the experience gave me a lot to take away:

-- Exposed us to **global competition standards** in cybersecurity.
+  - It opened my eyes to what global-level competition feels like in cybersecurity.

-- Showed the importance of **specialization** (reverse engineering, cryptography, forensics).
-- Reinforced the mindset of **continuous learning and resilience** in CTFs.
+  - I realized how important specialization is in areas like reverse engineering, cryptography, and forensics.

+  - Most importantly, it reminded me that CTFs aren’t just about winning — they’re about learning, growing, and building resilience with every challenge.

 ---

 > *“Every CTF is not just about winning, but about growing — each challenge solved is a step toward mastery.”*